Direct driving of electronic and phononic degrees of freedom in a honeycomb bilayer with infrared light: Application to bilayer graphene

 where $E_{\alpha}(s)$ and $\ket{\psi_\alpha(s)}$ are the instantaneous energies and eigenstates for the rescaled time $s = \Omega t$.
 Since momentum remains a good quantum number in the presence of the $\Gamma$-point phonon we consider in this work, we will consider as our initial state $\ket{\psi_{0}}=\ket{\psi^{AB0}_{\alpha={-K,2}}(s=0)}$.
 This corresponds to a state with momentum $-K$ and band index $n=2$.
 In the numerical calculations, we introduce an infinitesimal symmetry breaking term that allows to define unambiguously the band index.

 The deviation of the ABO approximation solution from the exact electronic wavefunction is quantified by the overlap probability $P_{n}(s) = | \langle \psi(s) | \psi^{AB0}_{n}(s) \rangle |^2$.
 We obtain the exact electronic wavefunction by solving the time-dependent Schr\"odinger equation exactly within a numerical approach.
 As an example, we consider the dynamics resulting from a laser pulse with peak electric field $E_0=0.35$~MV/cm and duration of $0.8$~ps.
 In Fig. \ref{fig:eaxt_fig3}(a), we show $P_{n}(s)$ assuming first that only phonons couple to the laser.
 In less than one full cycle ($s/(2\pi) = 1$) the probability $P_{n=2}(s)$ deviates from unity, and $P_{n=3}(s)$ acquires non-zero values, indicating the diabatic nature of the exact electronic wavefunction $| \psi_ (t) \rangle$.
 This result is expect from the previous section's analysis, which revealed the formation of an electronic gap in the quasienergy spectrum.
-The formation of the quasienergy gap can be understood within Floquet perturbation theory as discussed in the appendix \ref{sec:FPT}.

 Figure \ref{fig:eaxt_fig3}(b) shows the square modulus of the autocorrelation $A_k(s) = |\langle \psi(s) | \psi_{0} \rangle|^2$, which quantifies the preservation of the electronic character, defined in Ref~\cite{Mohanty18316}.
 For the first five cycles ($s/(2\pi) = 5$), the autocorrelation remains close to unity, preserving the electronic state character for several vibrational cycles.
 This behavior suggests a diabatic time evolution of the electronic states following laser excitation, when only the lattice vibrations are considered.
 This result is expected following the study presented in Ref. \cite{Mohanty18316}, where thermally-excited phonons leads to a diabatic time-evolution and preservation of the electronic initial state character.
 Panels (c) and (d) show $P_{n}(s)$ and $A_k(s)$ taking into account the direct coupling of the electron with the laser.
 While the ABO approximation also deviates from the exact electronic wavefunction, the exact electronic wavefunction does not retain its initial state character, as shown by the deviation of $A_k(s)$ from unity in one cycle.
 Thus, although both processes (driven electrons and driven phonons) occur at the same frequency, their impact on the electronic dynamics is completely different.